-Ripple Lane Exchange Sidings are part of HS1 and maybe used for certain types of train movements.
+Ripple Lane Exchange Sidings are part of HS1 and may be used for certain types of train movements.

-There is a turnback siding located in Church Path Pit (Ebbsfleet International Station).
+There are two turnback sidings located in Church Path Pit (Ebbsfleet International Station).

 There are head-shunts (i.e. short sidings which could be used for berthing of network service trains, crippled wagons etc.) at the country end of the Up Loop at Singlewell and at both ends of the Up Loop at Lenham Heath.